Springdale, Arkansas: Government

-Mayor–city council

 Springdale operates within the mayor-city council form of government.
 The mayor is elected by a citywide election to serve as the Chief Executive Officer (CEO) of the city by presiding over all city functions, policies, rules and laws.
 Once elected, the mayor also allocates duties to city employees.
 Mayors serve four-year terms and can serve unlimited terms.
 The city council consists of eight members who together form the legislative body for the city.
 Also included in the council's duties is balancing the city's budget and passing ordinances.
 The body also controls the representatives of specialized city commissions underneath their jurisdiction.
 Two members are elected from each of the city's four wards.
 The Council meets every second and fourth Tuesday of the month at the City Administration Building.

-Citizen boards, commissions, and committees

 Citizen input is welcomed through the use of various specialized groups.
 Positions are appointed by the Mayor and approved by the City Council.
-Commissions include:
+Springdale is represented by Republican Steve Womack Representative for Arkansas's 3rd congressional district.